NPVoravong/03-Python/README.md

 # Prompt
-Use Python to run analysis on two different datasets.
+Use basic Python to run analysis on two different datasets.
 The requirements for each are below.
 - Financial Records
   * The total number of months included in the dataset
   * The net total amount of "Profit/Losses" over the entire period